fosterrath-mila/ift6759/agenda.md

 ## Deadlines

-- Each team needs to do the peer code review before __Monday, February 11th at 11:59pm__.
+- Each team needs to do the peer code review before __Monday, February 11th at 11:59pm EST__.

-- Each team needs to provide the deliverable (report + code + best model) corresponding to a block at the latest on __Friday, February 8th at 11:59pm__.
+- Each team needs to provide the deliverable (report + code + best model) corresponding to a block at the latest on __Friday, February 8th at 11:59pm EST__.

 - ~~The NDA must be signed and returned before January 16th.
 See at the end of the [Syllabus](https://github.com/mila-udem/ift6759/blob/master/syllabus.md) for further details.~~